rmenon1008/mockupgen/README.md

 ```

 # Templates
 A number of templates come preinstalled with the tool.
 They are all based on mockups created by [Anthony Boyd](https://www.anthonyboyd.graphics/).
+You can see the available templates with `mockupgen --list`.

+## Custom templates
 Instead of using the preinstalled templates, you can supply your own by specifying `--custom-template-dir`.
 The directory should contain an `info.json` file and all the required images.
 It should look something like this:
 ```jsonc
 // info.json